JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 - Is there a difference between different brands of CR2032 batteries?
 - So how can we tell?

 We can search the Internet for testing of CR2032 batteries.
 Most of what we find is that the more expensive manufacturers provide lots of test results.
 The cheap batteries do not provide that much information.
-What we see from the manufacturer’s steady state testing (like turning on the lights till the battery dies) is the normal lithium battery characteristics, when testing starts- the voltage will drop when put under load- then a long slow drop, ending with a sudden fast roll off.
+What we see from the manufacturer’s steady state testing (like turning on the lights till the battery dies) is the normal lithium battery characteristics, when testing starts, the voltage will drop when you turn on the light, then lithium will go a long time with little voltage drop.
+Near the end of battery life, roughly the last 10 percent, the voltage will follow fast roll off.
 A good example is the [Energizer CR2032 Product Data Sheet ](https://data.energizer.com/pdfs/cr2032.pdf).

  Most real-world usage for coin batteries, such as with the [JemRF devices](https://www.jemrf.com), are not a steady state load, but a pulse load when the device transmits.
 Then there is a relatively long rest time before transmitting again.
 This cycle is a few milliseconds to transmit, then from 1-to-5-minute sleep period.
-Like using a TV or Garage door opener- a short press of the button then a wait period.
+Like using a TV or Garage door opener, a short press of the button then a wait period.
 I have also observed that a lithium battery will recover some when the load is removed.
 I assume this mode would lengthen the lifetime of the battery, so one additional question:
 - Will pulse loads change the power curve?

 ## Test Plan
 To better match real-world usage, the test conditions would need to be a load pulse, then a long rest and pulse again.
 To do that, we built a test rig to hold and test 4 CR2032 batteries.
 The testing was for each battery to turn on an LED for .25 seconds, one at a time, then repeat.
 This cycle allowed each battery the same on and off time.
 The off time being 3 times longer to allow for some battery recovery.
 The normal lithium CR2032 battery operates at 2.8 volts.
 So testing was run until the batteries were below 2.4 volts.
 While batteries in many devices will still operate below 2.4 volts, I picked 2.4 volts based on manufacture data, which show at 2.4 volts the battery has started the fast roll off phase.
+## Testing the Batteries
+Using the test plan, a test cycle would emulate a brief transmission of a wireless device.
+The LED load is about that of the [JemRF devices](https://www.jemrf.com) when they transmit.
+Each battery has is connected to an individual LED light to emulate the transmission load of about 11 milliamps of power.
+Each battery was pulsed ¼ of a second.
+There were 4 batteries tested per set.
+Each battery will be on .25 seconds and off for .75 seconds.
+Testing for each set of batteries ran from 6 to almost 10 days.
+The process pulsed the batteries once a second, or some 86,400 time a day.
+After 6 days, the number of pulses (518,400) would, if stretch out at a pulse rate of once a minute, to about 14 months to complete.

-## Batteries Test Results
+## Test Results
-Here is the summary of the batteries tested so far, their cost (if bought 10 at a time) and how they performed (Best -> 1 to Worst), and a weighted index of cost to performance of how long they lasted vs their cost:
+The results of the batteries tested so far showed all did well, with a couple outlasting all the others.
+The chart below is the summary of the batteries tested so far.
+It compares, their cost (if bought 10 at a time) and how they performed.
+The rating was based on how long they remained above the cut off, with the best being #1.
+I weighted the cost of the battery with the performance to create the Cost Per Performance value.

 |Brand	|Code for Testing	|General Cost	|Performance	|Cost Per Performance|
 |-------|-------------------|---------------|---------------|-----------|